EasyTarget57/ai-flashcard-generator/README.md

 Future improvements include:

 - Open bug: Audio fails when output device changes
-- Support for Anki dark mode.
-- Regenerate Audio (implemented but not added to UI) and other deck management features
 - Support for creating flashcards from youtube link
 - Support for creating flashcards from documents.
 - Add export to Quizzlet